Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The EHRC also charged that party members, such as Ken Livingstone, engaged in “unlawful harassment,” including using “anti-Semitic tropes and suggesting that complaints of anti-Semitism were fake or smears.”

-Following the report’s release, Corbyn said anti-Semitism in the party was “dramatically overstated for political reasons” by opponents and the media, prompting party leader, Keir Starmer to suspend him.
+Following the report’s release, Corbyn said anti-Semitism in the party was “dramatically overstated for political reasons” by opponents and the media, prompting party leader Keir Starmer to suspend him.
 Starmer said those who “deny there is a problem are part of the problem.”

-On the day I became leader of the Labor Party 18 months ago, my first act was to acknowledge and apologize for the pain and hurt we have caused to the Jewish community in recent years….We have introduced a new independent complaint process; We have proscribed groups which deny or excuse antisemitism….We will rid our party of anti-Semitism, bigotry, and prejudice.
+On the day I became leader of the Labour Party 18 months ago, my first act was to acknowledge and apologize for the pain and hurt we have caused to the Jewish community in recent years….We have introduced a new independent complaint process; We have proscribed groups which deny or excuse antisemitism….We will rid our party of anti-Semitism, bigotry, and prejudice.

-Anti-Zionist anti-Semitism is the antithesis of the Labor tradition: It denies the Jewish people alone a right to self-determination; It equates Zionism with racism, focuses obsessively on the world’s sole Jewish state, and holds it to standards to which no other country is subjected; And it seeks to paint the actions of Israel as akin to the crimes of those who sought to annihilate European Jewry in the Shoah.
+Anti-Zionist anti-Semitism is the antithesis of the Labour tradition: It denies the Jewish people alone a right to self-determination; It equates Zionism with racism, focuses obsessively on the world’s sole Jewish state, and holds it to standards to which no other country is subjected; And it seeks to paint the actions of Israel as akin to the crimes of those who sought to annihilate European Jewry in the Shoah.

-And let me be clear: the Labor Party does not and will not support BDS.
+And let me be clear: the Labour Party does not and will not support BDS.
 Its principles are wrong – targeting alone the world’s sole Jewish state.
 We fully oppose and condemn illegal settlements, annexation, and eviction of Palestinians in Occupied territories.
 We believe that international law should be adhered to.
 But a policy of BDS would be counterproductive.

 Starmer became embroiled in his own controversy following the Hamas massacre of Israelis on October 7, 2023.
-He came in for criticism from many members of his party for expressing support for Israel and standing by his position after the number of civilian casualties increased as Israeli forces began its campaign to destroy Hamas.
+He came in for criticism from many members of his party for expressing support for Israel and standing by his position after the number of civilian casualties increased as Israeli forces began their campaign to destroy Hamas.
 As of November 3, he was still resisting pressure to call for a ceasefire, which he said would allow Hamas to plan further atrocities.

 UK-Israel Relations